tinacms/tinacms-site/content/blog/using-tinacms-on-gatsby-cloud.md

 ## Happy Cloud Editing! ☁️

-Hopefully this gets you started editing **your Gatsby site on the cloud.**
+Hopefully this gets you started editing **your Gatsby site with Tina on the cloud.**

 We'll continue to detail how to host cloud editing environments on a few different services.
 You can also sign up for our [Tina Teams Beta](http://tinacms.org/teams) to try out some extended team features!